nestjs/docs.nestjs.com/content/pipes.md

 #### Global scoped pipes

-Since the `ValidationPipe` was created to be as generic as possible, we can realize it's full utility by setting it up as a **global-scoped** pipe so that it is applied to every route handler across the entire application.
+Since the `ValidationPipe` was created to be as generic as possible, we can realize its full utility by setting it up as a **global-scoped** pipe so that it is applied to every route handler across the entire application.

 ```typescript
 @@filename(main)